oracle-samples/oracle-db-examples/optimizer/spm_plan_control/SE/README.md

 Scripts tested in Oracle Database 18c Standard Edition

+There is an outstanding parsing issue with SE - see directory 27500184

 DISCLAIMER:
    <br/>-- These scripts are provided for educational purposes only.
    <br/>-- They are NOT supported by Oracle World Wide Technical Support.